Breast Cancer Friend

 One of Victory in the Valley's favorite programs is named "Canine Friends."
-In 2014, VV's Canine Friends Pet Therapy Program celebrated its 10th year of service to cancer patients and families.
-Handlers and their Certified Therapy Dogs volunteer to participate in this exciting outreach.
-These caring volunteers offer visitation, free of charge, at Victory in the Valley's Hospitality Centre, Victory House, VV Support Groups and cancer patients at home or nursing homes upon request.|
+In 2020, VV's Canine Friends Pet Therapy Program celebrates its 16th year of service to cancer patients and families.
+Handlers and their Certified Therapy Dogs volunteer to participate in this rewarding program.
+These caring volunteers offer visitation, free of charge, at Victory in the Valley's Hospitality Centre, Victory House, VV Support Groups, and Cancer Center of Kansas Treatment Rooms (Wichita and Newton facilities).

 The Canine Friends Program is "dedicated to providing comfort and companionship by sharing a dog with cancer patients and their families to improve the quality of their lives and enhance the possibility of recovery."

-Canine Friends are Certified Therapy dogs who pass a rigorous test to insure that they are well mannered guests.
+Canine Friends are Certified Therapy dogs who pass a rigorous test to insure they are well mannered guests.
 This "warm and fuzzy" outreach is guaranteed to be a "Bone-A-Fide" success!

 Lodging Assistance for Out-of-Town Patients & Families

 Because it is always stressful to have to leave your home and supportive community while undergoing medical testing and cancer treatment, the ability to stay in an atmosphere of encouragement and caring can make the situation much easier.
 Cancer patients and their families are invited to attend any of the support activities at Victory House or just come by for a visit.
 They will find a new “family of friends” from staff and volunteers who have walked a similar cancer journey, as a cancer patient or caregiver, and want to reach back to lend a caring hand.